burlachenkok/exploring-python3/python3-note.md

 [Valgrind](https://valgrind.org/) is a famous tool used for memory debugging, memory leak detection, and profiling in case of using compiled languages.
 Valgrind works by running the program on a virtual machine that simulates the CPU and memory.
 Valgrind supports various Posix platforms but is not available under Windows OS.
 Once you run a program under valgrind it performs extensive checking of memory allocations and memory accesses and provides a report with detailed information.

 The [Valgrind](https://valgrind.org/) is a simulator.
-Once you use it in term of wall clock time you program (Python interpreter process) runs very slow.
+Once you use it in term of wall clock time your program (Python interpreter process) runs very slow.
 But [Valgrind](https://valgrind.org/) and simulators in general produce accurate and repeatable performance counters.

 Valgrind is not only a single tool, but it contains internally several tools (https://valgrind.org/info/tools.html) and it includes: